Spring Feast of the Bible (God’s Calendar)God's Calendar and Biblical Feasts . Holidays . Torah/Bible

 Do you want to know about Passover?
 Do you celebrate Easter?
 Have you ever wondered where the name Easter came from?
 Where is Ash Wednesday, and Good Friday in the Bible?

 These are questions my husband started asking me about 26 years ago.
 He grew up doing Easter with decorated eggs and the Easter Bunny and baskets of candy and toys.
-But when he became a Christian he wanted to know what that had to do with Christ’s resurrection.
+But when he became an adult, he wanted to know what that had to do with Christ’s resurrection.
 Every Spring it was a constant nagging in his heart and in my ears.

 It would be a few years before we truly figured out the truth, but boy has it been a great journey.

 If you have some of the same questions as my husband, or if you just want to hear about God’s Spring feasts that keep reading.

 Sadly, I hate to tell you that Easter has nothing at all to do with Christ.
 Easter is actually the name of a pagan goddess of fertility, a spring goddess.
 Bunnies laying eggs is also a pagan tradition.
 I don’t want to focus on these things today.
 What I want to focus on is that the day of our Lord and Saviors resurrection is indeed a day to remember and celebrate.

 In my last post, I shared about God’s Biblical calendar and appointed times.
 The new year begins at the start of Spring on God’s calendar.